-In addition, the Basic Law obliged parents to take care of children, and children - of parents.
-Also, citizens were charged with the duty of caring for nature and its wealth, historical monuments and other cultural values.
+In addition, the Basic Law obliged parents to take care of their children, and children to take care of their parents.
+Also, citizens were charged with taking care of nature and its wealth, historical monuments and other cultural values.

 The social foundation of Soviet society was declared “the inviolable union of workers, peasants and intellectuals”.
 At the same time, the state should strive for social homogeneity of the society.

 The propaganda of war was forbidden in the country.
 And in foreign policy, the strengthening of the positions of world socialism, support for the struggle of peoples for national liberation, the prevention of wars, general and complete disarmament and the principle of peaceful coexistence of states with different social structures were declared.

 Provision was made for the presentation of the most important issues for a referendum.

 Actually, this draft Basic Law itself was brought up for national discussion, in which 140 million people took part, that is, more than half of the entire population of the country and 3 / 4 adult citizens of the Soviet Union.
 As a result, they received 400 thousand proposals for amendments!